syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 ##  Server side handlers

 In MVC, exporting is achieved by using action controller method.
-In controller method, Grid property is passed as string parameter and you need to deserialize it into the Grid Property.
-By using the `Export` server method, you can export the Grid into excel, PDF and word documents.
+In controller method, grid property is passed as string parameter and you need to deserialize it into the grid Property.
+By using the `Export` server method, you can export the grid into excel, PDF and word documents.

 {% tabs %}